C0lorea/not-architecture/asrs.md

 - _BC1_ - Data: the system must abide to data protection laws
 - _BC2_ - Cost: the upkeep of the system must not surpass $5.000/month
-- _!BC3_ - Process: the development must follow the SCRUM principles, with one of the stores employees as domain expert
 - _BC4_ - Due date: the development of the system may take as much as one year, with a MVP available after the first 6 months

+#### _BC3_ - Process

+**Stakeholder** - SH1 (Store owner) and SH3 (Store manager)

+The development must follow the SCRUM principles, with one of the stores employees as domain expert.
+The owner wants one of the employees present in order to help the development team to move in the right direction.
+Besides that, being able to track progress throughout the sprints is something very attractive to the owner.
+The manager also wants this methodology in order to participate of the sprint retrospectives and give his input on improvements to the system.